-In any case, a tracking table is essential to understand the sequencing of your eCTD submission and should be included in all submissions in all procedure types (please refer to Section 3.2.3).
+In any case, a tracking table is essential to understand the sequencing of your eCTD submission and should be included in all submissions in all procedure types (except for EDQM submissions) (please refer to Section 3.2.3).

 A baseline submission is recommended at the time of changing to eCTD to give the agencies access to all or at least part of the previously submitted documentation within the eCTD lifecycle even if this is not mandatory (see Section 2.12.).